w314/notes/javaNotes/javaAdvanced.md

 Though it is not possible to completely get rid of the deadlock problem, we can take precautions to avoid such deadlock conditions:

 - By avoiding Nested Locks
-- By avoiding unnecessary locks
+- By avoiding Unnecessary Locks

 #### Nested Locks